Transparent. Future-proof. Compliant.

 • Using digital platforms and tools for efficient stakeholder dialogue, especially with globally distributed stakeholder groups

-• Integrating new dialogue-oriented formats such as design thinking workshops or future workshops to promote innovative approaches
+• Integrating new dialogue-oriented formats such as design thinking workshops or future workshops to promote effective approaches

 • Implementing a structured documentation system for all stakeholder engagements with standardised protocols and evaluation formats